mdfad-tech/Cybersecurity-Architects-Handbook-Second-Edition/README.md

 ### Lab & Exercise Topics

 All of the labs and exercises for each Chapter are located within their respective directories.
 Chapter 9 is organized **as topics within the single supplemental download document and category domain labs** — there are no separate per-category folders in this repository.
-Within the document they are grouped into the following categories, each pairing a domain narrative with one or more complete, build-it-yourself labs:
+Within the folder they are grouped into the following categories, each pairing a domain narrative with one or more complete, build-it-yourself labs:

 1. **Threat Modeling and Risk** — Microsoft Threat Modeling Tool, OWASP Threat Dragon, and translating architecture and data flows into a prioritized risk picture (e.g., via STRIDE).
 2. **Network Security Controls** — intrusion detection and prevention with Snort, and firewall/segmentation control with OPNsense.